-“We really want to,” said Miss Teen South Dakota.
-“But I think we’re supposed to wait until all the photography is over.”
+“We really want to,” said Miss Nebraska, locking eyes with me.
+“But I think we’re supposed to wait until the photography’s over.”

-“Let me check,” I assured them, deftly ascending the steps.
+“Let me check,” I assured her, deftly ascending the steps.
 I found Allison on the far side.

 “Well, the photography’s going on, but if they just want to come up and kind of hover, that’s fine.”